Are You on a School Waiting List?

 This may sound good in one regard.
 After all, families are finally seeing the light and walking away from the failing public schools.
 But what about the wait-list students who don’t get in because the private school simply doesn’t have enough space?
 What are they supposed to do?

 Charter schools are another option, but it takes luck to get into one of those institutions.
 What do I mean by that?
 Often, families have to win a lottery to get their children into charter schools.
 The odds of getting in depend on how many people desire the same thing.
 And the “winners” are chosen at random.
-Sounds like luck to me!
+That sounds like luck to me!
 And once again, the unlucky find themselves forced to go with a different educational option.

 That’s where home education comes back into the picture.